 Where and How to Recycle or Dispose of Christmas Trees in Hawaii after Christmas

-in January 2021
+2024 and in January 2025

 In many urban and suburban areas, Christmas trees are collected from curbside during the first 2 weeks in January.
 Be sure to remove all